 Clearly, the evidence points to a very close correlation between money and happiness.

-I invite you - as an exercise - to go through the above checklist to see how you’re doing.
+We invite you, as an exercise, to go through the above checklist to see how you’re doing.
 Give yourself a score between 1 and 10 on each of the top Happiness indicators.

-‘Absence of corruption in business and government’ might be hard for us to score - but for the others, this is an easy and powerful exercise to do.
+The absence of corruption in business and government might be hard for us to score . . . but for the others, this is an easy and powerful exercise to do.

-Having worked with NeuroGym’s programs over the past 10 months, I can say that the programs have supported me in focusing on each of the items (1 - 5) on that list to improve the quality of my life in more ways than just financially.
+Doing this exercise, we have realized something important about going through the NeuroGym programs.
+They have supported us in focusing on each of the items (1-5) on that list to improve our lives in more ways than just financially.

-It’s not surprising when I think about it, the exercises, or ‘Innercises®’ provided in NeuroGym’s programs have been tailored to help us eliminate any negative mental states towards money, towards ourselves, and towards life in general - as we progressively build greater confidence, serenity and focus.
-This combination enables us to move towards goals and desires as we prime the brain and mindset for happiness and success.
+The exercises or Innercises® provided by NeuroGym have been tailored to help us eliminate any negative mental states toward money, toward ourselves, and toward life in general . . . as we progressively build greater confidence, serenity, and focus.
+This combination enables you to move toward goals and desires as we prime your brain for success and happiness.

 The research that has been done on this would suggest so.